jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-7-code-snippet-component.md

 Now we know the importance of sharing code, lets look at extending our Block List implementation with a Code Snippet block.

-Umbraco has already been setup with the Document Type called:
+Our repo's backend, using Umbraco v15, has been setup with the Document Type called:

 `Code Snippet Component`